Azure/bicep-types-az/generated/devtestlabs/microsoft.devtestlab/2016-05-15/types.md

 * **labSubnetName**: string: The name given to the subnet within the lab.
 * **resourceId**: string: The resource ID of the subnet.
 * **sharedPublicIpAddressConfiguration**: [SubnetSharedPublicIpAddressConfiguration](#subnetsharedpublicipaddressconfiguration): Configuration for public IP address sharing.
 * **useInVmCreationPermission**: 'Allow' | 'Default' | 'Deny': Indicates whether this subnet can be used during virtual machine creation (i.e. Allow, Deny).
-Possible values include: 'Default', 'Deny', 'Allow'
 * **usePublicIpAddressPermission**: 'Allow' | 'Default' | 'Deny': Indicates whether public IP addresses can be assigned to virtual machines on this subnet (i.e. Allow, Deny).
-Possible values include: 'Default', 'Deny', 'Allow'
 * **virtualNetworkPoolName**: string: The virtual network pool associated with this subnet.

 ## SubnetSharedPublicIpAddressConfiguration